-During the year ended December 31, 2022, the Company decided to divest its business line Infinite Pet and classified the business line's assets and liabilities as held for sale.
-The business line was fully disposed during the year ended December 31, 2023 (Note 7).
+During the 12 months period ended December 31, 2022, the Company decided to divest its business line Infinite Pet and classified the business line's assets and liabilities as held for sale.
+The business line was fully disposed during the 12 months period ended December 31, 2023 (Note 7).